 We have other recommendations and providers in our guide on the best VPN services.

-And if you are new to VPNs, we have a general VPN overview here, which covers all the important details.
+And if you are new to VPNs, we also have a guide on how to use a VPN.

 3. Advertisement, tracker, and malware blocker